Rumpelstiltskin: Name

+"Rumpelstiltskin" is usually explained as literally meaning "little rattle stilt".
+The ending -chen in the German form Rumpelstilzchen is a diminutive cognate to English -kin.

+Rumpelstilzchen is regarded as containing Stilzchen, diminutive of Stelze "stilt".
+This etymology seems endorsed by Hans-Jörg Uther's handbook on the Grimms Kinder- und Hausmärchen.
+Uther cites HdA which gives the examples of Bachstelze, Wasserstelze (names of birds; stilt) as paralleling examples.
+However, this was not the etymology hinted at by Jacob Grimm.

+Harry Rand's book on this fairy suggests that Rumpel is not just a noise, but originally a crumpling noise, associated with shrunkenness and dwarfness, as apropos for the imp.
+So the name Rumpel-stilts is an oxymoronic juxtaposition, embodying the dichotomy of "shortness-tallness".
+Succinctly it may also be rendered as "crumpled stalk".

+Brewer's Dictionary of Phrase & Fable baldly and succinctly states it meaning as "wrinkled foreskin" or "prepuce", which correlates with the "crumpled stalk" if stalk is considered as a euphemism.

+Grimm suggested -stilt, -stiltchen from Old German stalt with some uncertainty, and did not much elaborate.
+Graff's dictionary indicates that Rumpelstilts, or rather the form Rumpelstilz was corrupted phonetically towards Stolz 'haughtiness', but the correct etymology points to stalt as Grimm suggested, and this goes to "stal (1)" meaning "locus, location, place" and stellen meaning to "set, place".

-The name is believed to be derived from Johann Fischart's Geschichtklitterung, or Gargantua of 1577 (a loose adaptation of Rabelais' Gargantua and Pantagruel), which refers to an "amusement" for children, a children's game named "Rumpele stilt oder der Poppart".
+The meaning is similar to rumpelgeist ("rattle-ghost") or poltergeist ("rumble-ghost"), a mischievous spirit that clatters and moves household objects.
+The name is believed to be derived from Johann Fischart's Geschichtklitterung, or Gargantua of 1577 (a loose adaptation of Rabelais's Gargantua and Pantagruel), which refers to an "amusement" for children, a children's game named "Rumpele stilt oder der Poppart".
+Thus a rumpelstilt or rumpelstilz was also known by such names as pophart or poppart, that makes noises by rattling posts and rapping on planks.
+(Other related concepts are mummarts or boggarts and hobs, which are mischievous household spirits that disguise themselves.)

 Translations

 Translations of the original Grimm fairy tale (KHM 55) into various languages have generally substituted different names for the dwarf whose name is Rumpelstilzchen.
-For some languages, a name was chosen that comes close in sound to the German name: Rumpelstiltskin or Rumplestiltskin in English, Repelsteeltje in Dutch, Rumpelstichen in Brazilian Portuguese, Rumpelstinski, Rumpelestíjeles, Trasgolisto, Jasil el Trasgu, Barabay, Rompelimbrá, Barrabás, Ruidoquedito, Rompeltisquillo, Tiribilitín, Tremolín, El enano saltarín y el duende saltarín in Spanish, Rumplcimprcampr or Rampelník in Czech.
-In Japanese, it is called ルンペルシュティルツキン (Runperushutirutsukin).
-Russian might have the most accomplished imitation of the German name with Румпельшти́льцхен (Rumpelʹshtílʹtskhen).
+For some languages, a name was chosen that comes close in sound to the German name: Rumpelstiltskin or Rumplestiltskin in English, Repelsteeltje in Dutch, Rumleskaft in Norwegian and Danish, Rumpelstichen in Brazilian Portuguese, Rumpelstinski, Rumpelestíjeles, Trasgolisto, Jasil el Trasgu, Barabay, Rompelimbrá, Barrabás, Ruidoquedito, Rompeltisquillo, Tiribilitín, Tremolín, El enano saltarín and el duende saltarín in Spanish, Rumplcimprcampr or Rampelník in Czech.

+In Japanese, it is transcribed as ルンペルシュティルツヒェン, Runperushutirutsuhyen.
+The Russian name is close to the original German, Румпельштильцхен, Rumpel'shtíl'tskhen.

 In other languages, the name was translated in a poetic and approximate way.
-Thus Rumpelstilzchen is known as Päronskaft (literally "Pear-stalk") in Swedish, where the sense of stilt or stalk of the second part is retained.
+Thus Rumpelstilzchen is known as Päronskaft (literally "Pear-stalk") or Bullerskaft (literally "Rumble-stalk") in Swedish, where the sense of stilt or stalk of the second part is retained.